Video: Pexels

 Q: How long is this episode?

 A: This episode is approximately 17:35.
-You can use key moments to jump directly to sections, revisit the parts that matter most to you, and turn the advice into a short action list after listening.
+You can use key moments to jump directly to sections, revisit the parts that matter most to you, and turn the guidance into a short action list after listening.

 Q: Can I read this instead?